jjasardi/gruppe3-adp-projekt3-catan/README.md

-# Catan from the ADP group
+# Catan from the ADP Group

 ## Starting the game